NiklasEi/www-nikl-me/blog/2025/pdf_templating_with_typst.md

 - oicana
 ---

 A large number of businesses software needs to create documents at some point.
-Often output of these systems are PDFs that are archived and/or distributed (think invoices or reports).

-To offer such document generation, we need to have a form of template that can be rendered with data from different sources like the user or a database.
-Common elements are tables that need to be flexible enough to stretch over multiple pages, images, headers, and footers.
+Some kind of template will define a layout and general look, while dynamic content is provided by the software's users and/or database.
+Often the preferred output for storage and distribution is PDF files.
+In this post, I want to discuss existing solutions and a rather modern approach using the typesetter Typst.

+We will concentrate on PDF file output with a high quality and total control in the templates.
+File generation should be as fast as possible and should run in different environments.
+The backend, using some tech-stack, can create documents and a potetial frontend in the browser can generate and display live previews.

+A PDF templating solution should allow to share parts of the document to, for example, use the same header and footer for all your buisiness reports.
+Common elements of documents are tables, images, headers, and footers.
+These elements need to be flexible and customizable.
+Think of tables in invoices which might need to stretch over multiple pages, have subtotals on each table page, or merge some columns/rows.
+The typesetter needs to be able to calculate things like the subtotals for every table page.

 ## Existing solutions

 There is a large number of (non-)commercial products offering such PDF templating.
 They usually fall into one of three categories:
 1. HTML based templates
-2. Custom layouting implementation
+2. Custom typesetter
-3. Integrate into existing software for layouting
+3. Integration for existing typesetting software

 ### HTML based templating